 Marram Co Brass Safety Razor

-We understand if you want to remove back hair.
-So these are the best ways to go about it.
+If you do want to remove back hair there are some simple guidelines to follow.
 First off, leave it to the experts.
 Trimming, cutting or epilating blind can only end in A&E. Instead, wax.
 But know this, unlike the end result, the process is not a smooth one.
 And if you have never been waxed before, expect your back hairs to show again after a fortnight.
 As your salon trips become more regular, the effects will last longer.

 There’s no elegant way to put this, but everything below your swim short elastic is subjective.
 If you’re a fan of the wilder look, then leave well enough alone.
 But, if you’re feeling a little more self-conscious and want to give everything a tidy and trim, feel free to take a crack at it — so to speak…